ouspg/CompSec/Lab2_Network/README.md

 **Scoreboard**

 Sometimes the HTML contains unwanted stuff.
 This site, for example, has a hidden scoreboard.
-Use your browsers developer tools and find the path to it.
+Use your browser's developer tools and find the path to it.

 <details>
 <summary>Hint</summary>
-Firefox's developer tools has debugger that shows sources.
+Firefox's developer tools has a debugger that shows sources.
 Try to find the path by using some guessed keywords.
 </details>

 __How did you find the path?__